dominiquefastus/NuStru-CodonAnalysis/README.md

  python fastUPmapNT.py -i Example/examples_nustruDB/example_uniprotList.tsv -o . -n example_uniprotList_nustru [-w]
 ````
 ##### Fast version (but needs additional steps) - recommended
-To use the parallel version of the uniprot mapping, a tsv table of the uniprot ids and the column feature is needed.
+To use the parallel version of the uniprot mapping, a tsv table of the uniprot ids and the column features is needed.
 The script is adapted from: https://www.uniprot.org/help/api_queries and uses batches to retrieve the required data.
 ```
 usage: fetchUPTSV.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-w]